YYZ - HND

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Tokyo Haneda Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Toronto to Tokyo Haneda, look for departures on Wednesdays and avoid leaving on a Friday, as it's usually the priciest day.
-When flying back from Tokyo Haneda, Thursday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from Toronto to Tokyo Haneda, look for departures on Thursdays and avoid leaving on a Friday, as it's usually the priciest day.
+When flying back from Tokyo Haneda, Wednesday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Tokyo Haneda Airport?